Easy recipe of Blueberry Bread Pudding With Cheddar that you can make for any day of the week, brunch, or during the holidays.

 More stale bread?

 I am excellent friends with stale bread.
-As I grew up in a complex political environment, and food was scarce, I hate throwing away bread if I could repurpose it.
+As I grew up in a complex political environment, and food was scarce, I hated throwing away bread if I could repurpose it.

-Make a savory bread pudding or a Strata– You will thank me later.
+Make a savory breakfast egg casserole or a Strata– You will thank me later.
 This is another favorite dish I make more than I should, probably.

 Capirotada- Mexican Bread Pudding– You have to try this one.
 It is absolutely fantastic!